The 12 Principles – the First Principle – Honesty

 Understanding the “nature of one’s wrongs” is an accounting of the harmful things that a person has done while lost to addiction.
 Understanding how those wrongs have harmed other specific people is the core of Step Eight.

 Put another way, in Step Five, the addict describes what they have done that was harmful to themselves or other people.
 In Step Eight, they get even more specific by listing each person that was in some way harmed by those previously-described actions.

 This honest and complete admission of the true nature of the addict’s wrongs and the impact of those wrongs is amazingly cathartic.
 The psychic poison of pain and guilt and shame that the addict has endured is suddenly washed away.

-Somehow, by sharing his story, the addict has divested himself of one of the burdens that was holding him back from moving forward; and now that the burden is lifted, the focus can now be on making amends as part of recovery.
+Somehow, by sharing his story, the addict has divested himself of one of the burdens that were holding him back from moving forward; and now that the burden is lifted, the focus can now be on making amends as part of recovery.